 Radiation that drives photosynthesis is called photosynthetically active radiation (PAR) and is typically defined as total radiation across a range of 400 to 700 nm.
-PAR is almost universally quantified as photosynthetic photon flux density (PPFD) in units of micromoles per square meter per second (μ mol m-2 s-1, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
-However, ultraviolet and far red photons outside the defined PAR range of 400-700 nm can also contribute to photosynthesis and influence plant responses (e.g., flowering).
+PAR is often expressed as photosynthetic photon flux density (PPFD): photon flux in units of micromoles per square meter per second ( $\mu$ mol m-2 s-1, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
+While Einsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as $\mu$ mol m-2 s-1 is preferred.